johannaand/CHTMLTable/README.md

 The front-controller file uses a controller action to initiate the database table for testing.

-This package is created as an assignment at course in PHP MVC Framework at Blekingen Tekniska Högskola.
+This package is created as an assignment at a course in PHP MVC Framework at Blekingen Tekniska Högskola.